qwerty-arun/Lets_learn/README.md

 # 2/11/24
+- Neovim perfect setup for C. Can run program within neovim itself and display output on another buffer.
+You make changes to the program and enter `:w`, output will change automatically.
 ## OnShape
 - While inserting  frames in to assemblies, make sure you insert composite parts and not individual parts.
 Else, each part will be listed uniquely on the BOM.
 - You can insert drawings into sheet similar to inserting composite part in assemblies.
 Just select composite option.